-You can’t list your pet as a life insurance beneficiary, but you can list a caretaker or guardian of your pet as the beneficiary
+You can’t list your pet as a life insurance beneficiary, but you can list a caretaker or guardian of your pet as the beneficiary.

-A pet trust that your life insurance policy pays into would ensure that the funds you’ve left behind for your pet are used according to your wishes
+A pet trust that your life insurance policy pays into would ensure that the funds you’ve left behind for your pet are used according to your wishes.

-It’s important to leave behind a detailed plan about how you would like your pet to be taken care of and what expenses the life insurance funds are going towards
+It’s important to leave behind a detailed plan about how you would like your pet to be taken care of and what expenses the life insurance funds are going towards.

 The life insurance death benefit is paid out to the policy’s beneficiary — which you determine when you sign your policy’s papers (but can update at a later time).
 Because your pet can’t partake in the necessary processes that are required to accept the death benefit — such as opening a bank account, signing legal documents, or filing a death benefit claim — you won’t be able to list them as the recipient of the life insurance death benefit.

 The person on whom you plan to bestow responsibility for your pet can receive the death benefit on the animal’s behalf.
 Likely, your pet’s caretaker would need funds for food, medicine, veterinary care, and more.
-You can leave behind instructions for how much of the death benefit you’d like to go towards these expenses — if not all — and how you’d the funds to be allocated.
+You can leave behind instructions for how much of the death benefit you’d like to go towards these expenses — if not all — and how you’d like the funds to be allocated.